1 dead, 9 hurt in stampede at GloRilla concert in New York

 “We do not have any evidence of gunshots being fired or of anyone being shot or stabbed at the scene,” Smith said.

-Concertgoer Ikea Hayes returned to the venue Monday to retrieve belongings she left behind.

-“I was watching my life flash before my eyes, and I still didn’t even know what was going on,” she told Rochester television station WHEC.
-She described being “on the ground, just scared, praying, like, you got to get up, you got to move.”

-Police found three badly injured women in the auditorium.
-One, identified as Rhondesia Belton, 33, of Buffalo, died at a hospital.
-The others, both 35, from Rochester and Syracuse, were in critical condition Monday, police said.
+Police made their way inside and found three badly injured women.
+One, age 33, died at a hospital.
+The two others were in critical condition Monday, police said.
 Seven additional people were treated at area hospitals for injuries that were not life-threatening.

 “What began last night as a night of live music and fun for the performer GloRilla ended in tragedy with one person dead and two more fighting for their lives,” the chief said.